Republic of Serbian Krajina: Later events

 The parts of the former RSK in eastern Croatia (along with the Danube) remained in place, in what was previously the SAO Eastern Slavonia, Baranja and Western Syrmia.

 In 1995, Milan Milanović, formerly a Republic of Serbian Krajina official, signed the Erdut Agreement as a representative of the Serbian side.
 This agreement, co-signed by the representative of the Croatian Government, was sponsored by the United Nations, and it set up a transitional period during which the United Nations Transitional Authority for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) peacekeeping mission would oversee a peaceful reintegration of this territory into Croatia, starting on 15 January 1996.
 In 1998, the UNTAES mission was complete and the territory was formally returned to Croatia.
 Based on the Erdut Agreement, the Joint Council of Municipalities was established in the region in 1997.

-After the peaceful reintegration, two Croatian islands on the Danube, the Island of Šarengrad and the Island of Vukovar, remained under Serbian military control.
+After the peaceful reintegration, two islands on the Danube, the Island of Šarengrad and the Island of Vukovar, remained under Serbian military control.
 In 2004, the Serbian military was withdrawn from the islands and replaced with Serbian police.
 The islands remain an open question as the Croatian side insists on applying Badinter Arbitration Committee decisions.

 In 1995 a Croatian court sentenced former RSK president Goran Hadžić in absentia to 20 years in prison for rocket attacks on Šibenik and Vodice.
 In 1999 he was sentenced to an additional 20 years for war crimes in Tenja, near Osijek, and in 2002 Croatia's state attorney brought another indictment against him for the murder of almost 1,300 Croats in Vukovar, Osijek, Vinkovci, Županja and elsewhere.
 On 4 June 2004, the ICTY indicted him on 14 counts of war crimes and crimes against humanity.
 In 2011 he was arrested and extradited to the Hague, where his initial trial hearing was held on 25 July the same year.
+In 2014 he was diagnosed with terminal brain cancer; he died two years later at the age of 57.
+The ICTY trial was terminated upon his death.

+Former RSK president Milan Babić was indicted for war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2004 and was the first ever indictee to plead guilty and enter a plea bargain with the prosecution, after which he was sentenced to 13 years in prison.
+He was charged with five counts of crimes against humanity and violations of the laws and customs of war.
+After he was sentenced in 2004, Babić was found dead in his prison cell in The Hague in March 2006, in an apparent suicide.